al6x/nim/ftext/readme.md

 Markdown specify How it Looks, FormalText specify What it Means.

+The Formal Text document is a sequence of blocks, blocks could be of different types, text, list, table, images, charts etc.

+I'm using it for Notebook App, but it also could be used separately.

 # Todo

 - Hash of doc should also include hash of its assets

 # Features

-Invisible, it looks as much as possible like normal text.
+Invisible, it try to look like normal text as much as possible.

-Extensible, blocks, embeds, assets.
+Extensible, blocks, embeds, assets, define your own.

 Validates the correctness of the data, tags, links, asset paths are validated.